What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Don't Assume You're Covered

-Most homeowners discover coverage gaps after a loss — when it's too late.
-Review your policy's exclusions section (usually labeled 'Section I – Exclusions') every year and when renewing.
+Most homeowners discover coverage gaps after a loss, when it's too late.
+Review your policy's exclusions section (usually labeled 'Section I – Exclusions') every year, and pay close attention to endorsements and sublimits on your declarations page.
+For a deeper walk-through, see our guide to reading your home insurance policy.

 Trusted by Thousands